sapcc/juno/libs/utils/README.md

 ## Features

-- **Infinite scrolling**: react hook to facilitate the integration of an infinite scroll list.
+- **Infinite Scrolling**: react hook to facilitate the integration of an infinite scroll list.
-- **Mock REST API**: library designed to replicate the behavior of a REST API by utilizing a db.js file within your application.
+- **Mock Rest API**: library designed to replicate the behavior of a Fetch REST API.
+When a `mock` flag is provided, it makes use of a 'db.js' file within your application.
+If the mock flag is not set, it forwards the request to the Fetch REST API."

 ## Installation